 Family restaurant Damascus serves up authentic Syrian food

-Damascus is serving up authentic Syrian food and a taste of home in Brooklyn, Wellington
+Damascus is serving up authentic Syrian food and a taste of home in central Wellington

-Damascus is a night-time restaurant at the Vogelmorn Bowling Club in Brooklyn.
-Run by husband and wife duo Hasan and Flora, Damascus serves up authentic Syrian food using Hasan's family recipes.
+Damascus is a restaurant on Tory Street, tucked just off bustling Courtenay Place.
+Run by husband and wife duo Hasan and Flora, Damascus serves up authentic Syrian food using Hasan's family recipes for lunch and dinner.

-Expect best-ever versions of well-known Middle Eastern dishes like falafel, hummus and other mezze dishes.
-This family-friendly restaurant has a laidback and comfortable vibe and is BYO so you can bring along a bottle of wine to enjoy with dinner.
+Expect best-ever versions of well-known Middle Eastern dishes like falafel, hummus, and other mezze dishes.
+This family-friendly restaurant has a laidback and comfortable vibe, welcoming atmosphere, and beautiful decor.

 When Hasan and Flora first met and fell in love they were living in Dubai.
 Flora is from Buenos Aires, Argentina, Hasan is from Swaida, Syria, but they both shared a passion and talent for cooking that they had learnt from their families.
 Soon after, Flora got offered a job as a pastry chef in Wellington and luckily for us – she took it.

 Settling into life in the capital, the couple set up a successful food truck that they named Damascus (after the capital of Syria).
-Four years on, Damascus has found a permanent home at Vogelmorn Bowling Club.
-You can still find their food truck at the Harbourside Market on Sundays.
+Four years on, Damascus found a permanent home at Vogelmorn Bowling Club, a quirky and cool spot that locals loved.
+After continued success, they moved to the city to bring their authentic Syrian flavours to central Wellington.

 The food served at Damascus is the food that Hasan grew up eating, and it has become the food he cooks at home for his young children.
 “This is family food, homey food and when you eat it, you can feel the love and the care that has gone into making it,” he says.